William Bell Riley: Biography

+In March 1927, Riley challenged Minnesota Daily editor Howard Haycraft and University of Minnesota president Lotus Hoffman to defend evolution in a debate, at which point Haycraft presented a scroll of paper containing 6,500 signatures of university students who opposed the censorship of evolution teachings.
+This show of force killed a Minnesota Senate bill introduced by Konrad K. Solberg which would have prohibited evolution teaching in public schools and colleges, and showed that anti-evolution legislation did not enjoy mass support.

 Theologically, Riley was a Baptist traditionalist who subscribed to the New Hampshire Confession of Faith of 1833, the most popular Baptist creed of the 19th century.
 His first major work was an exposition of the Confession and in 1922 he tried to help the fundamentalist faction of the Northern Baptist Convention gain control and reject theological liberalism by convincing the Convention to adopt the Confession as its binding statement of faith.

 Riley was the editor of The Christian Fundamentalist from 1927 to 1932.
 Riley was president of the Minnesota Baptist State Convention in 1944–45.
 When Riley died in 1947, Billy Graham, whom Riley had chosen to succeed him as president of Northwestern, conducted the funeral services.
-At Riley's death Northwestern Bible School was the second largest Bible School in the world, with some 1,200 students enrolled.
+At Riley's death, Northwestern Bible School was the second-largest Bible school in the world, with some 1,200 students enrolled.
 He was buried in Lakewood Cemetery.